7 Ways to Manage a Concussion

 - Immediately after a concussion, add a few drops to the bridge of the nose, behind the ears, on the back of the neck, to reflex points such as the inside of the wrists, between the toes and on the bottoms of feet.

-- Diffuse frankincense oil in a steam vaporizer while laying quiet in a dark room.
+- Diffuse frankincense oil in a diffuser while laying quiet in a dark room.
 The diffusion of the oil creates a warm and healing scent that assists in mind healing and preserving the brain’s ability to retain and utilize information.

 - Add 3-5 few drops to an unscented carrier oil (such as almond or jojoba) or lotion and rub on any desired part of the body.